A generation defining bill that would finally give equal protections to the LGBTQ+ community

 September 7, 2020

-The Equality Act was passed by the House of Representatives last May, marking an important win for the LGBTQ community.
+The Equality Act was passed by the House of Representatives in May 2019, marking an important win for the LGBTQ community.
 While federal laws already exist protecting people from discrimination based on race, religion, sex, and disability, the Equality Act proposes adding protections for sexual orientation and gender identity.

 The Equality Act now faces a major challenge in the Republican-dominated Senate.
 Read on for 5 quick facts about the Equality Act, plus quick actions you can take to support the passing of this historic bill.